 Which of the following causes bovine viral diarrhea?

-Bovine Viral Diarrhea (BVD) is caused by the Bovine Viral Diarrhea Virus (BVDV), which belongs to the Pestivirus genus in the Flaviviridae family.
-This virus infects cattle, weakens their immune system, and spreads easily through direct contact with infected animals, contaminated equipment, or persistently infected (PI) calves.
+Bovine Viral Diarrhea, or BVD, is caused by the BVD virus, which comes from the Pestivirus group in the Flaviviridae family.
+The virus infects cattle and weakens their immune system.
+It can spread easily through direct contact with infected animals, shared equipment, or calves that carry the infection for life (PI animals).

 What is BVD in medical terms?